-‘The Young And The Restless’ Vet Christian LeBlanc Shares Behind-The-Scenes Sneak Peek!
+‘The Young And The Restless’ Vet Christian LeBlanc Shares Behind-The-Scenes Sneak Peek

-While fans have seen less of their favorite Genoa City lawyer, Michael, lately, The Young and the Restless vet Christian LeBlanc recently took to Instagram to thrill fans with some behind-the-scenes sneak peeks.
+While fans have seen less of their favorite Genoa City lawyer Michael lately, The Young and the Restless vet Christian LeBlanc recently took to Instagram to thrill fans with some behind-the-scenes sneak peeks.

 In his first adorable moment, LeBlanc shared a clip of himself in the makeup chair at Y&R to his Instagram account.
 He looked at the product, and it said something about shake before use, so he did a little shakey dance.
 His caption was a take on a weight loss shake’s old mantra, which was recognizable to many of his followers.
 One person chimed in, “Ha!
 I think you’re confusing this with Slim Fast somehow.”